mjbradvica/ChainStrategy/README.md

 ## Samples

-If you would like code samples for ChainStrategy, they can be found [here](https://github.com/mjbradvica/ChainStrategy/tree/master/samples/ChainStrategy.Samples).
+If you would like code samples for ChainStrategy, they can be found [here in the documentation](https://github.com/mjbradvica/ChainStrategy/tree/master/samples/ChainStrategy.Samples).

 ## Dependencies